ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

       - An Api with path `/search` to search users by address accepting body in form of UserSearchRequestDto and returning `List<User>`
       - An Api with path `search/ladies` to get details of all Ladies accepting `pageNumber` with datatype Integer as query parameter and returning `List<User>`
       - An Api with path `search/adultMales` to get details of all Men having age >= 18 accepting `pageNumber` with datatype Integer as query parameter and returning `List<User>`
  - You need to add implementation in methods present in UserSearchService, taking help from UserRepository.
- - You need to declare some methods in UserRepository, otherwise TestCase will fail in compilation, because mocking is done on those methods.

 ## Hints
  - Nothing is needed from your side in pom.xml or application.properties